jeninedrew/learn/README.md

-- I just added the random components...pull them into App!!

 This project is a leaning aid, presenting ranked flashcards and collecting saved articles and videos.
 After trying to learn a language for years, the  Duolingo app was the first time I regularly studied and made progress.
 I made this app to become more familiar with React and, most importantly, create a structured and tailored approach to solidify fundamental web development concepts.

 # React App Notes